 You can make your reservation by calling by calling the park you wish to visit.
 We will be happy to answer all your questions and to book your reservation for you.
 Note – for groups of less than 20 people, payment in full is required at the time of booking.

 All of our locations accept kids as young as 9 years old (mimimum 55 inches in height).
-Our Barrie location can accept kids as young as 5 years old on some treetop courses.
 The older you are the more courses you will have access to.